 Welcome to the California Public Utilities Commission (CPUC) website for the California Environmental Quality Act (CEQA) review of the proposed construction of the Southern California Gas Company (SoCalGas) Aliso Canyon Turbine Replacement Project (Aliso Canyon Project, or project).
-An application for this project was submitted to the CPUC on September 28, 2009 (Application A.09-09-020).
 The CPUC, through its Environmental Review Team, has conducted an environmental review of the Aliso Canyon project.
+An application for this project was submitted to the CPUC on September 28, 2009, and the applicant’s request was granted by the Commission on November 14, 2013 (Decision D-13-11-023).
 This site provides access to public documents and information relevant to the CEQA review process.

 The Aliso Canyon Project, as proposed by SoCalGas, includes the removal from service of the existing gas turbine-driven compressor (TDC) station located at the Aliso Canyon natural gas storage field (storage field) in unincorporated Los Angeles County and the City of Los Angeles, California.
-The TDC station would be replaced with three variable frequency compression trains installed in a new compressor station (Central Compressor Station).
-Other on-site and off-site associated facilities would be upgraded as part of the project.
-SoCalGas's application also requests approval under Section 851 of the Public Utilities Code for the enlargement of an existing Southern California Edison (SCE) electrical easement on SoCalGas property, which constitutes an additional element of the project under CEQA.
+The TDC station will be replaced with three variable frequency compression trains installed in a new compressor station (Central Compressor Station).
+Other on-site and off-site associated facilities will be upgraded as part of the project.
+Under Section 851 of the Public Utilities Code, an existing Southern California Edison (SCE) electrical easement on SoCalGas property will also be enlarged.

-The project would involve coordination between SoCalGas and SCE.
-Components of the proposed project that would be constructed and operated at the storage field by SoCalGas include:
+The project involves coordination between SoCalGas and SCE.
+Components of the proposed project that will be constructed and operated at the storage field by SoCalGas include:

 - A new, electric-driven Central Compressor Station at the Plant Station site to replace the existing compressors, including three variable frequency drive compressor trains, compressors, piping, coolers, and other required equipment;

 - Relocated guardhouse.
-The new guardhouse would be located 200 feet north of the existing guardhouse to relieve traffic congestion at the facility entrance.
-The existing guardhouse would not be removed as part of the project; and
+The new guardhouse will be located 200 feet north of the existing guardhouse to relieve traffic congestion at the facility entrance.
+The existing guardhouse will not be removed as part of the project; and

-- A new, four circuit, approximately 1,800-foot, 12-kV Plant Power Line that would provide dedicated electric services to the proposed Central Compressor Station.
-The Plant Power Line would be interconnected from the proposed SCE Natural Substation to the Central Compressor Station, and would be owned by the applicant.
+- A new, four circuit, approximately 1,800-foot, 12-kV Plant Power Line that will provide dedicated electric services to the proposed Central Compressor Station.
+The Plant Power Line will be interconnected from the proposed SCE Natural Substation to the Central Compressor Station, and will be owned by the applicant.

-Components of the proposed project that would be constructed and operated by SCE at and in the vicinity of the storage field would include:
+Components of the proposed project that will be constructed and operated by SCE at and in the vicinity of the storage field will include:

-- A new, 56-megavolt-ampere, 66/12-kV substation (Natural Substation), which would be constructed and operated at the storage field on an approximately 1-acre site.
-This project component would be constructed and owned by SCE;
+- A new, 56-megavolt-ampere, 66/12-kV substation (Natural Substation), which will be constructed and operated at the storage field on an approximately 1-acre site.
+This project component will be constructed and owned by SCE;

-- Installation of up to 34 miles of telecommunications cable on existing structures in the area of the proposed project.
-This project component would be constructed and owned by SCE; and
+- Installation of up to 34 miles of telecommunications cable on existing structures in the area of the proposed project; and

-- Upgrades (installation of new equipment) at three existing SCE substations (Newhall, Chatsworth, and San Fernando Substations) that support the two existing SCE 66-kV subtransmission lines.
-This project component would be constructed and owned by SCE.
+- Upgrades (installation of new equipment) at several existing SCE substations (including the Newhall, Chatsworth, and San Fernando Substations) that support the two existing SCE 66-kV subtransmission lines.

 The application and PEA for the Aliso Canyon Project may be viewed here (39 MB).
 The application was deemed complete by CPUC on March 24, 2010.